Bypassland

 Opportunities

-Offer reassurance and education in friendly tone
+Offer reassurance in a friendly tone

 Use gamification to encourage progress